leon/play-salat/README.md

-# MongoDB Salat plugin for Play Framework 2 (Scala only)
+# MongoDB Salat plugin for Play Framework 2
 Salat is a ORM for MongoDBs scala driver called Casbah.

+The plugin's functionality simpifies the use of salat by presenting a simple "play style" configuration and binders for `ObjectId`

  * https://github.com/mongodb/casbah
  * https://github.com/novus/salat